Best Typeform Alternatives in 2026: Free and Unlimited

 What is Typeform?

 Typeform treats forms as guided experiences.
 Instead of a long scrolling page, it shows one question at a time with smooth transitions.
-That format reduces cognitive load and often improves completion rates for long or personal forms.
-It also allows strong visual storytelling with themes, large media, and branded layouts.
+That format reduces cognitive load and improves completion rates for long or personal forms.
+It supports visual storytelling with themes, large media, and branded layouts.

-Pros: Very polished respondent experience; strong for lead capture and marketing; good themes and brand kits on higher plans; solid documentation and integrations on paid tiers.
+Pros: Polished respondent experience; strong for lead capture and marketing; solid themes and brand kits on higher plans; documented integrations on paid tiers.

-Cons: Free plan is effectively a trial (10 responses/month); conditional logic and analytics are paid; pricing climbs quickly once you need more responses or remove branding.
+Cons: Free plan works as a trial (10 responses/month); conditional logic and analytics are paid; pricing climbs once you need more responses or remove branding.

 What is Tally?

 Tally is a document-style form builder: you type and add blocks (similar to Notion).
 The free tier includes unlimited forms and unlimited submissions.
-You get conditional logic, file uploads, payments (with a fee), calculations, and multi-page layouts.
-Many people looking for a Tally alternative want the same simplicity with more analytics or design control.
+You get conditional logic, file uploads, payments (with a fee), and calculations.
+People searching for a Tally alternative want the same unlimited responses with full free analytics and a faster builder.

 Google Forms

 Google Forms is free and simple, with unlimited responses and tight integration with Google Workspace (Sheets, Drive).
-It’s great for quick internal forms and basic surveys.
+It fits quick internal forms and basic surveys.

 Pros: Free; unlimited responses; easy sharing; automatic summaries and Sheets export.

-Cons: Basic design; only “go to section”–style branching, no real conditional logic; limited analytics (no drop-off by question, limited device/referrer insight).
-Many teams look for a Google Forms alternative when they need logic and better analytics.
+Cons: Basic design; “go to section” branching instead of conditional logic; limited analytics (no drop-off by question, limited device and referrer insight).
+Teams look for a Google Forms alternative when they need logic and better analytics.

 JotForm

-JotForm is one of the most feature-rich form builders—payments, approvals, e-signatures, and hundreds of integrations.
+JotForm is one of the most feature-rich form builders, with payments, approvals, e-signatures, and hundreds of integrations.
 You can build almost any kind of form.

-Pros: Many question types and integrations; workflow automation; good for complex data capture and payments.
+Pros: Many question types and integrations; workflow automation; fits complex data capture and payments.

-Cons: Free plan limits forms and submissions (e.g. 5 forms, 100 submissions/month); can feel heavy for teams that mainly need surveys and feedback; scaling gets expensive.
-A JotForm alternative often appeals when you want simpler pricing and fewer limits for core use cases.
+Cons: Free plan limits forms and submissions (e.g. 5 forms, 100 submissions/month); feels heavy for teams that focus on surveys and feedback; scaling gets expensive.
+A JotForm alternative appeals when you want simpler pricing and fewer limits for core use cases.

 • AI assist in the builder to draft or refine questions.